oumi-ai/oumi/configs/projects/README.md

 # Projects

-Configs for fully replicating the training of specific models or recipes.
+Configs for fully replicating the training of specific models.